millerk22/emc2-labs/EMC2-Labs-Fall/lab01.rst

 definition ends with a ``return`` statement that defines what the output of the function will be.
 Any Python function will follow this same format.

-It is customary to include a note about what the function does directly below the ``def`` statement, this is called a docstring.
-Additionally, any text written on the same line after a ``#`` will be ignored by Python.
-This is called a comment, and is useful for documenting specifics of how a segment of code works.
+Any text written on the same line after a ``#`` is called a comment.
+It will be ignored by Python and is useful for documenting specifics of how a segment of code works.

 To use a function, we use ``()`` to "call" it.
 Inside the parenthesis, we put our input parameters.
 In the case of our function ``reciprocal``, we can give it a single value ``n`` as its input.